pixelpassion/drf-saas-starter/docs/heroku.rst

 The runtime names the Python version, used for deployment.

-Heroku supports different versions (TODO: Link), django-saas-starter only works with Python 3.6+.
+Heroku supports different versions (TODO: Link), drf-saas-starter only works with Python 3.6+.

 .slugignore